Lemonexe/PWN2/wiki/data.md

 Array of objects, each object has these properties:
 - **name**, a unique identifier
 - **width** and **height** (in characters)
 - **ascii**, the ascii art itself (in the form of raw .ans file content).
-It is either a string (for static pictures) or array of ascii arts (for animations)
+It is an array of ascii art strings (length = 1 for static, > 1 for animations)
-- if it is an animation, there must be an **int** number, interval between animation frames in miliseconds
+- if it is an animation, there must be an **int** number, interval between animation frames in miliseconds.
+Defaults to 1000

 When the file is loaded, the .ans files are converted into HTML ready to be drawn